sentinel-hub/eo-learn/README.md

 - `[ALL]` for installing the basic dependencies without extras
 - `[FULL]` for installing every dependency, including the extras
 - `[RAY]` for installing ray and its dependencies
+- `[ZARR]` for installing the zarr functionality for chunked timestamp saving/loading.
 - `[DOCS]` for developers, dependencies for building docs
 - `[DEV]` for developers, dependencies for testing and contributing